-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, is an effective alternative to residential treatment centers for depression.
+Asheville Academy, a therapeutic boarding school for young girls ages 10-14, is an effective alternative to residential treatment centers for depression.
 Our program helps young girls struggling with emotional and behavioral struggles such as depression and anxiety in an environment that is more comfortable and nurturing than residential treatment centers for depression.
 Many girls come to Asheville Academy feeling lost and unhappy with themselves and leave our program feeling ready to take on the world.

 Making the best treatment decision for your child is crucial to their future success.
-If your child is struggling with depression, Asheville Academy for Girls may be your best bet for ensuring that success.
+If your child is struggling with depression, Asheville Academy may be your best bet for ensuring that success.
 Our program can offer your daughter a myriad of benefits.
 These include:

 Treatment centers for depression offer therapeutic and medical services to young people struggling with depression and conditions comorbid to depression.
 Treatment centers for depression offer therapeutic programming specifically designed to assist adolescents undergoing periods of depression.

 These treatment centers offer top of the line therapeutic treatment for depression, which may include everything from experiential therapy and equine therapy to cognitive behavioral therapy.
 Most treatment centers for depression are staffed with professionals with decades of experience treating children with depressive symptoms.
 Treatment centers for depression may also treat comorbid disorders such as anxiety disorders, bipolar disorder, and other mood disorders.

 Many treatment centers for depression offer programming based on the type of treatment each individual student requires, as well as age and gender.
 Some treatment centers use this targeted treatment to help struggling children work through their difficulties based on each child’s specific needs.